-You can sell one or more of the following solution types on Google Cloud Marketplace:
+You can sell one or more of the following product types on Cloud Marketplace:

-Virtual machine (VM) solutions: Custom VM instances that run on Compute Engine.
+Virtual machine (VM) products: Custom VM instances that run on Compute Engine.

-Managed Services, billed by Google (Integrated SaaS): Software as a service (SaaS) solutions that run on Google Cloud, and are billed by Google.
+Software as a service (SaaS), billed by Google: SaaS products that run on Google Cloud, and are billed by Google.

-Container image solutions: Open source containers, listed on Container Registry.
+Container image products: Open source containers, listed on Container Registry.

-Dataset solutions: Dataset pages for Google Cloud customers.
+Dataset products: Dataset pages for Google Cloud customers.

-If you want to offer solutions on Google Cloud Marketplace, you must meet the following requirements:
+If you want to offer products on Google Cloud Marketplace, you must meet the following listing requirements: